 Additional Voluntary Contributions (AVCs)

 AVCs can be made by the employee or, in the case of a Shared Cost AVC (SCAVC), by both the employer and employee.
 Such contributions will be either a cash amount or a percentage of pensionable pay.
 The in-house AVC provider is Prudential and employees can set up a new AVC directly with Prudential applying online at www.pru.co.uk/localgov.
 Prudential will notify the relevant Payroll Department of the employee amount or percentage per pay period and, in the case of a SCAVC, the employer amount or percentage per pay period.
 NILGOSC will also be notified by Prudential.
 The split between an employee’s and employer’s additional contributions for an SCAVC can be any proportion as agreed but not 100% cost to the employer.

+Any active member paying an AVC, regardless of when the AVC contract started, can pay up to 100% of their pensionable pay (less statutory deductions) into an AVC plan.

 It is possible for all of a member’s AVC fund to be taken as tax free cash at retirement, subject to HMRC rules.